JigarJoshi/otr/README.md

 The framework uses Bouncy Castle as provider for encryption.
 The dependency has to be excluded from the *fat* jar because of signature verification problems.

-From the following source, [](http://tomee.apache.org/bouncy-castle.html) bouncy castle is easily installed in two steps:
+From the source: [tomee.apache](http://tomee.apache.org/bouncy-castle.html), bouncy castle is easily installed in two steps:
 1. Add the Bouncy Castle provider jar to the $JAVA_HOME/jre/lib/ext directory
 2. Create a Bouncy Castle provider entry in the $JAVA_HOME/jre/lib/security/java.security file